global-ls/global-ls.github.io/_pages/ercproject/events.md

 ## Paradoxes and Misunderstandings in Cultural Transfers
 ##### Louvain-la-Neuve, May 22-24, 2019.
-Diana Roig-Sanz: “Shaping International Literary Exchanges.
+Diana Roig Sanz: “Shaping International Literary Exchanges.
 Ibero-American Modernity as a Case Study”.